Titox122/Slendytubbies-1-Source-Code/README.md

 1: Install Unity 4.3.1 Here: https://download.unity3d.com/download_unity/UnitySetup-4.3.4.exe

+2: Download SlendytubbiesV1Source.unitypackage From This Repository

-2: Activate The License Following This: https://discussions.unity.com/t/unity-4x-license-server-broken/943225/2 (Or Use The One On This Repository :3)
+3: Activate The License Following This: https://discussions.unity.com/t/unity-4x-license-server-broken/943225/2 (Or Use The One On This Repository :3)

-3: Open Unity 4 Click Assets And Import Custom Package
+4: Open Unity 4 Click Assets And Import Custom Package

-4: Enjoy!!!
+5: Enjoy!!!

 # Notes